Shubh18s/passwordocean/README.md

-# 🧘 ZenPass: Your Master Key to Infinite Passwords.
+# 🧘 PasswordOcean: Your Master Key to Infinite Passwords.
 Finally, Password Peace.

 Are you tired of...